 - Cubic feet estimate.
-How large is your shipment to Italy?
+How large is your shipment to Italy?s

 How Much Does a Move to Italy Cost?

-Best known for its hand in shaping Western culture as we know it, the Southern European country of Italy is famous for its iconic artwork of mythological and biblical heroes, its beautiful coast, breathtaking landscapes and overall diverse regional cultures and dialects.
-To this day, Italy is the most-visited European country, and is the 5th most populous country in Europe.
+Best known for its hand in shaping Western culture as we know it, the southern European country of Italy is famous for its iconic artwork of mythological and biblical heroes, its beautiful coast, breathtaking landscapes, and overall diverse regional cultures and dialects.
+To this day, Italy is the most-visited European country, and is the fifth most populous country in Europe.

-The country is situated on the Mediterranean Sea surrounded by Austria, France, Slovenia, Switzerland and surrounds two independent mini-states: San Marino and Vatican City.
-Its origins can be traced back at least 200,000 years before its Neolithic civilizations were wiped out or assimilated.
+The country is situated on the Mediterranean Sea surrounded by Austria, France, Slovenia and Switzerland.
+Italy also surrounds two independent mini-states: San Marino and Vatican City.
+Its origins can be traced back at least 200,000 years — before its Neolithic civilizations were wiped out or assimilated.

-Italy is the 7th largest nominal GDP, 10th highest purchasing power parity and has the 6th highest government budget in the world.
-Italy’s exporters and importers are: US, Spain, UK, Switzerland, Germany, France, China, Netherlands, Russia, and Belgium.
+Italy is the seventh-largest nominal GDP, 10th-highest purchasing power parity, and has the sixth-highest government budget in the world.
+Italy’s exporters and importers are: U.S., Spain, UK, Switzerland, Germany, France, China, Netherlands, Russia and Belgium.